maxhbr/LDBcollector/md/ZPL-2.0.md

           OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.

 (source: Hitachi open-license)

+## OSADL Rule

+    USE CASE Source code delivery
+    	YOU MUST Forward Copyright notices
+    	YOU MUST Forward License text
+    	YOU MUST Forward Warranty disclaimer
+    	YOU MUST NOT Promote
+    	IF Software modification
+    		YOU MUST Provide Modification notice
+    			ATTRIBUTE Highlighted
+    		YOU MUST Provide Modification date
+    			ATTRIBUTE Highlighted

+    USE CASE Binary delivery
+    	YOU MUST Provide Copyright notices In Documentation OR Distribution material YOU MUST Provide License text In Documentation OR Distribution material YOU MUST Provide Warranty disclaimer In Documentation OR Distribution material YOU MUST NOT Promote
+    	IF Software modification
+    		YOU MUST Provide Modification notice
+    			ATTRIBUTE Highlighted
+    		YOU MUST Provide Modification date
+    			ATTRIBUTE Highlighted

+(source: OSADL License Checklist)

 ## Text